 Constructive Mathematics

+[[This article is currently being repaired.]]
 Constructive mathematics is positively characterized by the requirement that proof be algorithmic.
-Loosely speaking, this means that when a (mathematical) object is asserted to exist, an explicit example is given: a constructive existence proof demonstrates the existence of a mathematical object by outlining a method of finding (“constructing”) such an object.
+Loosely speaking, this means that when a mathematical object is asserted to exist, an explicit example is given: a constructive existence proof demonstrates the existence of a mathematical object by outlining a method of finding (“constructing”) such an object.
 The emphasis in constructive theory is placed on hands-on provability, instead of on an abstract notion of truth.
 The classical concept of validity is starkly contrasted with the constructive notion of proof.
 An implication (A⟹B) is not equivalent to a disjunction (¬A∨B), and neither are equivalent to a negated conjunction (¬(A∧¬B)).
 In practice, constructive mathematics may be viewed as mathematics done using intuitionistic logic.

 With the advent of the computer, much more emphasis has been placed on algorithmic procedures for obtaining numerical results, and constructive mathematics has come into its own.
-For, a constructive proof is exactly that: an algorithmic procedure for obtaining a conclusion from a set of hypotheses.
+This is due to the fact that a constructive proof is exactly that: an algorithmic procedure for obtaining a conclusion from a set of hypotheses.

 The historical and philosophical picture is complex; various forms of constructivism have developed over time.
 Presented here is a brief introduction to several of the more widely accepted approaches, and is by no means comprehensive.